Columnists: When the experience in cinema is already a chimera

 It is as if we were living the dark reversal of Christopher Nolan’s wet dream: the movie theaters as the exclusive playground for the most technically gifted productions.
 Colossal adaptations of texts by Frank Herbert, missions to save the world and to say goodbye to Daniel Craig in the James Bond tuxedo, and surely, divine epics by the Marvel factory.
 There the numbers add up; there the show can be experienced in all its splendor.
 Everyone else, apparently, has the Internet left; the endless domains of a VOD whose war unleashed between its main actors (each one more gluttonous) has provided gaps for productions that, in another context, would hardly have been able to reach an audience (whatever).

-I think, for example, of how Netflix acquired the international distribution rights for a film so tortuous and “unpleasant” for the tastes of the general public such as The disciple, by the Indian Chaitanya Tamhane, one of the few really worthy proposals from last year’s disastrous Venice Film Festival.
-It is surprising, indeed, to see lost in the middle of a catalog that, in general terms, is so contrary to the thesis that a film so slow, so arduous, so bitter… so out of place and out of the times in which it has had to exist.
+I think, for example, of how Netflix acquired the international distribution rights for a film so tortuous and “unpleasant” for the tastes of the general public such as The disciple, by the Indian Chaitanya Tamhane, one of the few really worthy proposals from the disastrous edition of the Venice Film Festival last year.
+It is surprising, indeed, to see lost in the middle of a catalog that, in general terms, is so contrary to the thesis defended by a film so slow, so arduous, so bitter … so out of place and out of the times in which it has had to exist.

 Because even in the pre-pandemic context, it would have been very strange (almost unthinkable) to see The Disciple having a commercial premiere on the big screen … as equally incredible, since the “apple” has been named, it would have been the Tom Hanks alliance. with Apple, which has already given us the war Greyhound: In the crosshairs of the enemyby Aaron Schneider and the science fiction of Finch, by Miguel Sapochnik, two proposals that, once again, until not long ago had everything to find their space in movie theaters.
 An Oscar-winning actor with impeccable charisma, a solvent technical workmanship, and, of course, a very hooky premise.
 But not even with these.

 Neither Robert Pattinson nor Adam Sandler were enough for the Safdie brothers (a Good Time: Living on the Edge already Uncut Gems / Rough Diamonds I mean) it was not enough for them to reach our rooms either.
 Well, with David Lowery and his “green knight”, the same thing happens.
-It has the A24 quality seal behind it, it has faces as well known (or now so fashionable) as Dev Patel, Alicia Vikander, Sean Harris, Joel Edgerton or Barry Keoghan … and, above all, it proposes a series of images (and sounds , and melodies) that cry out to be enjoyed on screens not large, but already directly gigantic.
+It has the A24 quality seal behind it, it has such well-known (or now fashionable) faces such as Dev Patel, Alicia Vikander, Sean Harris, Joel Edgerton or Barry Keoghan … and, above all, it proposes a series of images (and sounds , and melodies) that cry out to be enjoyed on screens not large, but already directly gigantic.